opensquiggly/user-docs/080-navigator/04-mapping.md

 ---
+weight: 40
 Order: 4
 Title: Mapping Pages to Mount Points
+description: How to add pages that map to and reference content within mount points.
 ---
-# Creating a Mapped Page
+## Creating a Mapped Page

 Creating a mount point merely makes the documents and source code files in that mount point available to potentially be added to your document tree.
 To all mounted files to appear in